|

 One to One Tuition

-One to one tuition has been invaluable to my personal progress in bookbinding and I emphasise the importance of it for focussed skill and technique development.
+One to one tuition has been invaluable to my personal progress in bookbinding and I emphasise the importance of it for focused skill and technique development.
 You may have a certain amount of bookbinding experience but may feel that there is room for improvement or you could be a total beginner wishing for concentrated time within a bindery.
 I can offer one to one tuition tailored to your needs.

-I can provide tuition on a daily basis or as part of a structured longer term course.
+I can provide tuition on a daily basis or as part of a structured longer-term course.
 Costs are £150 a day, with working hours usually from 10am to 5pm with an hour for lunch.
-For further information regarding one to one tuition please contact me (Nicky Oliver) at: nicky@blackfoxbindery.com
+For further information regarding one-to-one tuition please contact me (Nicky Oliver) at: nicky@blackfoxbindery.com

 Bench Rental